 Late life is commonly a period of transitions (eg, retirement, relocation) and adjustment to losses.

-Relocation may occur several times during old age—eg, to smaller quarters after selling the family home, to retirement housing to reduce the burden of upkeep, or to a nursing home.
-Some experts contend that such moves cause relocation trauma; however, recent studies find little or no evidence of increased mortality or other indications of trauma, especially among people prepared for the move.
+Relocation may occur several times during old age—eg, to retirement housing with desirable amenities, to smaller quarters to reduce the burden of upkeep, or to a residential care facility.
 Physical and mental status are significant predictors of relocation adjustment, as is thoughtful and adequate preparation.
 People who respond poorly to relocation are more likely to be living alone, socially isolated, poor, and depressed.
 Men respond less well than women.

 Bereavement affects many aspects of an elderly person's life.
 For example, social interaction and companionship decrease, and social status may change.
 The death of a spouse affects men and women differently.
 In the 2 yr after death of a wife, the mortality rate in men tends to increase, especially if the wife's death was unexpected.
 For women who lose a husband, data are less clear but generally do not indicate an increased mortality rate.